ianes1978/roberto.ianes.78-gmail.com/README.md

-# roberto.ianes.78-gmail.com
-starter lit-element webpack
+# lit-element webcomponent starter JS
+## with webpack bundler
+This is a simple starter of a webcomponent builded with lit-element library.